ncatlab/nlab-content/pages/0/6/7/3/3760/content.md

 ## Combinatorial group theory

-The study of group presentations, their transformations etc. forms part of _combinatorial group theory_
+The study of group presentations, their transformations etc. forms part of [[combinatorial group theory]].

 ## References